-Tick "Yes" only if the customer has more than one line of business, not just several different divisions to the same business.
+Tick "Yes" only if the customer has more than one line of business, not just several different divisions of the same business.

-Here are some examples.
+Here are some examples:

-- Customer has a window cleaning business and a painting contractor business-tick "Yes". - Customer has a supermarket with an alcohol division, a fruit and vegetable division, a delicatessen division and a general grocery division-tick "No". - Customer has two gift shops, but uses one return-tick "No".
+- Customer has a window cleaning business and a painting contractor business - tick "Yes". - Customer has a supermarket with an alcohol division, a fruit and vegetable division, a delicatessen division and a general grocery division - tick "No". - Customer has two gift shops, but uses one return tick "No".

-Complete only one IR 10 for each return.
+Complete only one IR10 for each return.

-Income statement items
+Profit and loss statement items